-A diverse mix of energy sources supply Great River Energy members with clean, reliable, affordable electricity.
-We generate power from coal, natural gas, wind, solar, biomass and hydro.
+A diverse mix of energy sources supply our member-owner cooperatives with clean, reliable, affordable electricity.
+We generate power from coal, natural gas, wind, solar and hydro.
 We are part of a regional network that helps makes sure co-op members get the reliability and affordability they expect.

 Electricity from power plants travels along high voltage transmission lines (69 kV, 115 kV, 230 kV, 500 kV, 765 kV) to the places where electricity can be “stepped down” and used.